wanghaisheng/responsive-landing-page-starter/content/blog/en/translating-sms-messages-with-azure-translator-text-dr.md

 ### Installing ngrok

-Publicly available webhooks are required so that Nexmo can communicate with the application to receive  incoming SMS messages.
+Publicly available webhooks are required so that Vonage can communicate with the application to receive incoming SMS messages.
 You could push your code up to a publicly available server, or you can use [`ngrok`](https://ngrok.com) to allow for public traffic to reach your local application.

-You can learn more about installing `ngrok` with [this post](https://www.nexmo.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr).
+You can learn more about installing `ngrok` with [this post](https://learn.vonage.com/blog/2017/07/04/local-development-nexmo-ngrok-tunnel-dr/).
 After you have everything ready to go you can start ngrok using the following command to create your tunnel.

 ```bash
 ngrok http 3000